How to apply?

 When will the next class start?

-- We target classes for April and November; however, budget, vacancies, and overall needs of the office will ultimately dictate starts dates.
+• We target classes for Spring and Fall; however, budget, vacancies, and overall needs of the office will ultimately dictate starts dates.

 Residency requirements?